 Computer users often suffer from eye fatigue, dryness, soreness or even red eyes (dry eye syndrome).
 One of the reasons is our low blink rate due to excessive brightness of the screen.
 Each blink spreads the tear film to moisturize our eyes.
 Eyeblink uses a webcam to detect your blinks and in a case of low blink rate eyeblink helps you blink more frequently, thus protecting your eyes.

 Besides blink completeness, maintaining sufficient eye blink frequency helps to avoid dry eye syndrome .
 A healthy human blinks 10 to 15 times per minute.
-Eyeblink measures your blink rate every half-hour and makes statistics available for you.
+Eyeblink measures your blink rate every half-hour (webcam is on for about 3 minutes) and makes statistics available for you.
+The health status is just the average from the measurements in the graph.
+The whole blink rate history is possible to see after clicking on the graph.
+Mouse pointer shows blink measurement details.
 For now, blink completeness cannot be distinguished by ordinary webcam in real-world situations.
 So even if your blink rate is sufficient you can still feel eye discomfort.
 Please continue reading, our training can help you.

 Each blink spreads the tear film on our eyes to moisturize them.
 Mostly complete blinks are important because only when the eyelids touch, the 3rd layer of the tear film, the lipid layer is renewed which protects the eye from the tear film evaporation.
 Conscious training of firm blinks can increase blink rate and alter incomplete blinks .
 The problem is how to non-intrusively remind us to blink more and properly.